2018 World Series

 The Series was televised in the United States on Fox.
 Steve Pearce won the World Series Most Valuable Player Award, while Alex Cora became the fifth first-season manager and first manager from Puerto Rico to win the World Series.
-The Series was notable for its third game which lasted 18 innings, a World Series record.
+The Series, as well as the 2025 World Series, were both notable for their third games that lasted 18 innings, a World Series record.